Hud (1963 film): Plot

 After one of their cows suddenly dies, Homer sends Lonnie to town to bring Hud to the ranch for his opinion.
 Lonnie finds Hud, only to have his wastrel uncle shift the blame onto him for his tryst with a married woman.
 Back at the ranch, Hud drives over Alma's flowers.
 He shoots several buzzards to scare the flock away from the dead cow, against his father's protestations that they keep the land clean and killing them is illegal.
 True to form, Hud claims immunity to laws that inconvenience him.
 Hud is annoyed by his father's decision to summon the state veterinarian, pushing for unloading the cattle to unsuspecting neighbors before the news spreads; otherwise, government agents will kill the entire herd and destroy everything they have worked for.
 He blames his father for not realizing that the Mexican herd he recently purchased was sick before he bought them.
 Homer is revolted by Hud's suggestions.
 After a quick inspection the veterinarian immediately quarantines the ranch for a possible outbreak of foot-and-mouth disease.
 Aware that a positive test may cost him everything, Homer nevertheless complies.

 One night Hud takes Lonnie out drinking, with the pair proving a successful tag-team in a barroom brawl.
-Back at the ranch Hud regales how he and Lonnie's father did the same thing as kids, revealing in a rare unguarded moment his role in the death of his brother and his father's antipathy toward him.
+Back at the ranch Hud regales how he and Lonnie's father did the same thing as kids, revealing in a rare unguarded moment his role in the death of his brother while driving recklessly and his father's antipathy toward him.
 When they enter the house, Homer confronts Hud, accusing him of trying to corrupt Lonnie.
 They argue, with Hud accusing Homer of hypocrisy and resentment of him for causing Norman's death.
 Homer replies that his disappointment in Hud began long before that, over his caring for no one and nothing but himself.
 Hurt and angry, Hud retorts that his Mama loved him, but she died.
 When Lonnie tells Homer that he was too hard on Hud and other people behave like him, Homer replies that one day Lonnie will have to decide for himself what is right and wrong.